Elavaris the Wicked

 The Second Tragedy

 Seven years of relatively good fortune ended with one disastrously bad day back on the island of Neverland.
-When the crew of the Jolly Roger lost their captain in The Battle With The Boy Who Wouldn’t Grow Up, they blamed the ruin of their cause on Elavaris.
+When the crew of the Jolly Roger thought their captain lost in The Battle With The Boy Who Wouldn’t Grow Up, they blamed the ruin of their cause on Elavaris.
 It didn’t matter that Hook had become like a father to her.
 In fact, that probably made things worse (favoritism, and all that).
 And it didn’t matter that her “woman’s intuition” (their term, not hers) had brought them countless riches over the years.
 Every seeming blessing she had brought upon them was a malediction in disguise.
 The simple fact was that she was a woman, and that women at sea were bad luck.

 And speaking of the sea, they had no ship now!
 It had been stolen by villainous sprite who had bested their beloved captain.
 And whose fault was that?